deliteser112/eclipse-platform-releng-buildtools/docs/registrar-faq.md

 ## Security

 *[ The answers in this section depend on your EPP proxy implementation.
-These are the answers that we give, because our EPP proxy has IP whitelists, and requires SSL certificates and SNI.
+These are the answers that we give, because our EPP proxy has IP allow lists, and requires SSL certificates and SNI.
 We recommend that other proxy implementations do likewise. ]*

 **9.1 How do I specify the IP addresses that can access your EPP system?**

-You will be asked to submit your whitelisted IPs (in CIDR notation) during the onboarding process.
-After completion of the onboarding process, you can use the support console to manage the IP whitelist for your production account.
+You will be asked to submit your allow-listed IPs (in CIDR notation) during the onboarding process.
+After completion of the onboarding process, you can use the support console to manage the IP allow list for your production account.

 **9.2 What SSL certificates will you accept for EPP connections?**

 We will accept any SSL certificate.
-You will be asked to submit your certificate for whitelisting during the onboarding process.
+You will be asked to submit your certificate for allow-listing during the onboarding process.
 After completion of the onboarding process, you can use the support console to manage the certificate for your production account.